Your device isn't recognized by your Mac

 The Magic Keyboard, Magic Keyboard with Numeric Keypad, and Magic Trackpad 2 have a slide switch on the back edge of the device.
 Slide the switch to turn on the device (green coloring becomes visible).
 Earlier Apple Wireless Keyboard models have a power button on the right side of the device.
 Press the button and you see a green LED on the top of the device, near the button.

-When you turn these devices on, they appear as Connected in the Bluetooth section of System Preferences and in the Bluetooth menu in your menu bar.
+When you turn these devices on, they appear as connected in Bluetooth preferences and in the Bluetooth menu in your menu bar.
 If a device doesn't appear there, make sure it's charged or replace it batteries, and make sure it's been paired with your Mac.

 Make sure that your device has been set up to work with your Mac